-Hello, and welcome back to another edition of Lace ‘Em Up’s Presidential Election series.
-Today we will be going over the Election of 1816, James Monroe wants to become the new president but he got to deal with the Federalist Party’s Rufus King to make that happen.
+Hello and welcome back to another edition of Lace ‘Em Up’s Presidential Election series for today we will be going over the Election of 1816.
+James Monroe wants to become the new president, but he has to deal with the Federalists Party’s Rufus King to make that happen.

 Ending The War of 1812